 The current Gainsborough Town Centre Conservation Area Appraisal was produced in 1992 and during the subsequent 27 years the town centre has undergone significant physical and economic change.
 The council is obliged to update its conservation area appraisals from time to time to reflect such change.

-The conservation area has been subject to a comprehensive review based upon archival research and survey work and this has informed the draft appraisal which the council is now consulting on.
+The conservation area has been subject to a comprehensive review based upon archival research and survey work and this has informed the draft appraisal which the council consulted on.

-Other than the updating of the appraisal to reflect the town as it is today, it also contains four proposed boundary changes to the conservation area.
+Other than the updating of the appraisal to reflect the town as it is today, it also contained four proposed boundary changes to the conservation area.

-The council would welcome the views of property owners, user groups, occupiers, the wider community and any other interested parties on the content of the draft Gainsborough Town Centre Conservation Area Appraisal Gainsborough and on the proposed boundary changes.
+The council welcomed the views of property owners, user groups, occupiers, the wider community and any other interested parties on the content of the draft Gainsborough Town Centre Conservation Area Appraisal Gainsborough and on the proposed boundary changes.